ultra-cycling/blog/content/about.md

 draft: false
 ---

+## Michael Lihs

-A hobby-cyclist who started into ultra-cycling in 2018.
+Father of 👶 and 👧,  hobby-cyclist who stumbled into ultra-cycling 🚴🏼‍♂️💨.
 Writing on this blog about his experience with riding long distances.